piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-plan.md

 > Create all configurations in the `kcp-system` namespace.

 > [!NOTE]
-> Currently, only the Kyma custom resource template and the additional components list can be configured.
+> Currently, only the Kyma custom resource template can be configured.

 ## ConfigMap